bThink-BGU/BPjs/docs/source/example-TTT.rst

 ``Listing 14.
 A b-thread that implements the thumb-rule of preventing player X from completing two lines at the same time using one of the diagonals.
 Given a permutation p and a “fork situation diagonal’ f, the b-thread waits for two X events on the diagonal, in the order specified by the permutation, and then requests to mark an O on one of a given set of squares.``

 Notice that the b-threads in listings 3-5 and 20-26 involve the priority option so the application can best detect the situation its facing.
 For example, in listing 3-5, the DetectXWin and DetectOWin b-threads have priority 100 to ensure that the application detects these before it detects a draw.
-Also, in listing 11, the priority of AddThirdO is higher than that of PreventThirdX because we want the application to prefer to win the game over a draw, or worse, giving the user (player X) another possibility to win the game in the next round (in case of a fork situation).
-The priority number is passed as an additional data to the bsync request.
+Also, in listing 11, the priority of *AddThirdO* is higher than that of *PreventThirdX* because we want the application to prefer to win the game over a draw, or worse, giving the user (player X) another possibility to win the game in the next round (in case of a fork situation).
+The priority number is passed as an additional data to the ``bp.sync`` request.
 The additional data field is a general mechanism that can be used to attach meta-tdata, such as priorities, to synchronization statements.
 This data can, as done here, be used by the event selection mechanism to guide its selections.

 The Tic-Tac-Toe example shows that it is possible to maintain an intuitive one-to-one relation between requirements and b-threads.
 It also demonstrates the usage of a customized event selection strategy, that takes priorities into account when selecting events.